AndreasChristensen89/resto-booking-system/README.md

     EMAIL_PORT = 587
     EMAIL_USE_TLS = True
     * Single Sender Verification setup
-    * This will now send live emails, but is limited at 200 emails due to free account.
+    * This sends live emails, but is limited at 100 emails per day due to free account.
     * Password in stored in env.py
 * Email is sent when registering, to confirm the email.
 * Email is sent when a booking is accepted or declined